PolyArch/cs259/04-miniproj-1.md

 ### Summary:
 The goal of the assignment is to get some experience working with data-parallel hardware and programming models, as well as the basic parallelization/locality aspects of deep neural network computations.

-Due: April 24th, 11:55pm
+Due: April 23rd, 11:59pm

-Can you work in groups: Yes -- Preferably groups of two.
+I recommend doing this assignment in groups of 2 (pair programming can work well), but 3 or 1 is okay too.

-(If you really want to work in a group of three and have a way to make sure everyone learns, send me a note to get special permission.)
+You'll use CCLE groups feature to turn in your assignment into CCLE.

 ### Getting Started: